commercialhaskell/stack/doc/topics/nix_integration.md

 In Nix, a 'derivation' is a description of a build action and its result is a Nix store object.
 Nix's [custom language][nix-language] can provide a fully customized derivation as an environment to use.
-To specify such a `shell.nix` file, add the following section to your Stack YAML configuration file:
+To specify such a `shell.nix` file, add the following section to your Stack configuration file:

 ~~~yaml
 nix: